Good nutrition is especially important during childhood as it’s a time of rapid growth and development. But is a vegan diet safe for kids?

-It contains all the healthy fats, plant protein and carbohydrates, vitamins and minerals needed but none of the unhealthy saturated animal fat, animal protein, hormones and other undesirable substances linked to disease.
+A vegan diet contains all the healthy fats, plant protein, and carbohydrates, vitamins and minerals growing bodies need.
+It also avoids the unhealthy saturated animal fat, animal protein, hormones, and other undesirable substances in animal products linked to disease.

 Soy-based infant formula

-To make sure your vegan child is getting the best, you need to have some basic knowledge.
+To make sure your vegan child is getting the best nutrition to thrive, you need to start with the basics.

-Babies under six months only need breastmilk, for those who can’t breastfeed, soy-based infant formulas offer a safe alternative.
+Infants under six months only need breastmilk; for those who can’t breastfeed, soy-based infant formulas offer a safe alternative.